Below are the river use stipulations as they appear on non-commercial river permits.

 - Solid human waste must be securely contained and removed from the backcountry.

 - PFDs must be worn3 when boating below the confluence of the Green and Colorado Rivers and above the last active rapid in Cataract Canyon.
-Above the confluence, PDFs must be readily accessible.
+Above the confluence, PFDs must be readily accessible.
 Children 12 and under must wear3 PFDs at all times while on the river.

 - Motorized boats must have valid state registration, decals, placards and a serviceable fire extinguisher.
 Boats with out-of-state registration are allowed on Utah waters for 60 days per calendar year.